What is Negative Reinforcement? Meaning and Theory Behind It

 Negative reinforcement is used in all social environments, and it can have a considerable effect in supporting certain behavior.
 This article will take an in-depth analysis of negative reinforcement, how it can be used to support positive behavior, and its implications.

-Top Questions About Positive Reinforcement (click to view the answer)
+Top Questions About Negative Reinforcement (click to view the answer)

 What is negative reinforcement in a relationship?